 6. Is the Outlook Good for Networking Specialists?

 Yes, especially since computer networks keep evolving.
 Just consider how much they've advanced already.
 Today's networks are a long way from the slow and cumbersome systems of the 1970s that relied on stationary terminals connected to large mainframes.
 Ongoing advances in technology have given us super-fast wired and wireless networks that allow us to connect small mobile devices, store our information in "the cloud," and take advantage of the Internet's almost limitless potential.

-In fact, mobile data traffic alone is projected to expand by about 170 percent in Canada between 2017 and 2022.
-By the end of that period, the amount of data that is transmitted through Canadian mobile networks each month is expected to reach the equivalent of 46 million DVDs.4 That's a staggering amount of information.
+In fact, one report says that mobile data traffic alone is projected to expand by about 170 percent in Canada between 2017 and 2022.
+By the end of that period, the amount of data that is transmitted through Canadian mobile networks each month is expected to reach the equivalent of 46 million DVDs.
+That's a staggering amount of information.

 As networking technology continues to evolve, so will the opportunities.
 Organizations of every variety will need network administrators and technicians with the expertise to transition to (and manage) new technologies that provide better security, more stability, higher speeds, and fresh advantages that few people can even imagine right now.
 Internet-connected wearable devices and smart appliances are only the beginning.
 The world's electronic networks are set to keep expanding exponentially.

-That's one reason why, from 2017 to 2026, about 22,300 job openings are expected to become available in Canada for computer networking professionals.3 In this field, there is always more to learn because there is always something new on the horizon.
+That's one reason why, from 2017 to 2026, about 22,300 job openings are expected to become available in Canada for computer networking professionals, according to Job Bank data.
+In this field, there is always more to learn because there is always something new on the horizon.
 Employers will continue to need the services of networking professionals who love evolving their skills while learning about the latest technological advances.